SandorJokai/docker/README.md

 One one the most easiest and enjoyable way of working with containers is making micro-services.

 Microservice architecture – a variant of the service-oriented architecture (SOA) structural style – arranges an application as a collection of loosely-coupled services.
-In a microservices architecture, services are fine-grained and the protocols are lightweight. wikipedia
+In a microservices architecture, services are fine-grained and the protocols are lightweight.

 <h1>Docker-ish tools</h1>